EliAndrewC/l7r/setting/l7r.md

 - Teacher of the Astral Ways, aka the Teacher.
 This member (currently Umiko) is responsible for training new initiates.

-- Steward of the Secret Cache, aka the Steward.
+- Steward of the Sacred Cache, aka the Steward.
 The Order's ceremonies require many implements, and these things must be kept hidden and brought to ceremonies by the Steward (currently Osei).

 Below are the backstories for the senior members of The Order of Lord Moon: